nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `ldi` - Load indirect

-This instruction is used to load data into registers, using an intermediary addresses to access "far-away" memory areas.
+This instruction is used to load data into registers, using intermediary addresses to access "far-away" memory areas.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/ldiexp.drawio.png)

 So let's say the `RPC` points to `0x3002`.
 Just like before, we use a 9 bit offset to access another memory address at position (`RPC+offset`).
-In our case the `offset=100`, so the memory address we read is `0x3066`.
+In our case, the `offset=100`, so the memory address we read is `0x3066`.

 But instead of loading (directly) `0x3066` into `DR`, we look at the value contained by `0x3066`, which is `0x3204`.
 We now, bring the value of `0x3204` inside the `DR`.

-Using `ldi` eliminates the issue with the offset's 9 bit limitation that *affects* `ld`.
+Using `ldi` eliminates the issue with the offset's 9-bit limitation that *affects* `ld`.

 As a side-note, this doesn't mean `ldi` is better than `ld`, because instead of performing one read, we have to perform two.
 It just serves another purpose.